Timeline of the Israeli–Palestinian conflict in 2023: 11 January

-A 21-year-old Palestinian succumbed to wounds sustained earlier during an Israeli raid on Balata refugee camp.
+According to Palestinian state media, a 21-year-old Palestinian succumbed to wounds sustained earlier during an Israeli raid on Balata refugee camp.

 Palestinians in occupied East Jerusalem raised Palestinian flags in response to a decision on 8 January by Ben-Gvir, who ordered Israeli police to remove Palestinian flags from public spaces and said the Palestine Liberation Organisation was a terrorist organisation.
 Ben-Gvir also compared the flag to a Nazi symbol on Twitter.
 Amnesty International said the Israeli restrictions against flying the flag were "a shameless attempt to legitimise racism".

 A 19-year-old Palestinian was killed by an armed Israeli civilian at the illegal outpost of Havat Yehuda (Yehuda farm) in the South Hebron Hills.
 The Palestinian stabbed the 25-year-old Israeli owner of the illegal farm in the head, moderately wounding him.
 According to the owner's wife, the assailant was then shot and killed by another Israeli man who had come to repair an electrical problem and witnessed the attack.